sarazaToussaint/photo_gallery/README.md

 ## Show your support
 Give a ⭐️ if you like this project!

+### Acknowledgements

+- Thanks to Code Of Africa's team for this an inspired figma design of interactive photo galleries.

 ## 📝 License

 This project is [MIT](./MIT.md) licensed.